rocktronica/OneFileCMS/readme.markdown

 - With Chrome, and possibly Safari, issue with Edit page: Clicking browser [back] & then browser [forward],  with file changed and not saved.
 On return (after [forward] clicked), file still has changes, but indicators are green (saved/unchanged).
 Does not affect FF 7+ or IE 8+.
 - Issue with Chrome's XSS filter: Editing some legitimate files with OneFileCMS will trigger the filter and disable much of the javascript provided functionallity, but only while on the edit page with such a file, and only after a [Save].
-- The connection is not encrypted (doesn't use SSL), so passwords & usernames are sent in clear text during login.
+- The connection is not encrypted (doesn't use SSL), so passwords & usernames are sent in clear text* during login.
 However, this is true of most online login systems, unless SSL or the like is employed.
+  *As of version 3.4.15, a client-side hash of the user's "plain-text" password is now sent to the server.
+Yes, the "hash" is still a "plain-text" password as far as the server is concerned, but the user's raw password is now protected.
 - Be aware that only some very basic data & error checking is performed.
 (But, it's getting better...)
 - Anything else?